In this article

 Intangible assets are also expected to generate income for the organization and are recorded on the balance sheet as assets.
 Intangible assets are amortized over their useful life, which can range from a few years to several years, depending on the type of asset.

-Capital Expenditure Examples of Intangible Assets
+Examples of Intangible Assets

 - Patents.